604 Curriculum Development

 The Board may appoint an ad hoc committee for the selection of instructional materials.
 The committee may be composed of school district employees, parents, students, community members or representatives of community groups.

 In reviewing current instructional materials for continued use and in selecting additional instructional materials, the licensed employees shall consider the current and future needs of the school district as well as the changes and the trends in education and society.
-It shall be the responsibility of the superintendent to report to the board the action taken by the selection c
+It shall be the responsibility of the superintendent to report to the board the action taken by the selection committee.

 In making its recommendations to the superintendent, the licensed employees will select materials which: